 Propane price per gallon by state

-This site carries per-state pages for the 14 states below, drawn from the 38 state series the EIA survey publishes weekly.
-Prices across the covered states range from $1.66 (Iowa, one of the two lowest in the survey thanks to rural-cooperative density and Conway hub access) to $3.747 (New York, where pipeline-end supply and upstate distribution distances raise the delivered cost).
+This site carries a per-state page for every one of the 38 states the EIA survey publishes weekly, listed below.
+Prices across the covered states range from $1.642 (Nebraska, the lowest in the survey thanks to rural-cooperative density and Conway hub access) to $4.706 (Florida, where long-haul coastal supply and limited heating-season volume raise the delivered cost).

 StateLatest ($/gal)PADDvs nationalView